 * In 1981, Cessna began work on a next-generation "bushplane", designed for hauling passengers and cargo under austere conditions.
-The design that emerged, the Cessna "Model 208 Caravan", was a single-engine turboprop machine with a high wing, fixed tricycle landing gear, a boxy fuselage that could accommodate three-abreast seating, and a large cargo door.
+The initial idea was to mate a turboprop engine to the Model 206 Skywagon, in popular use as a bushplane, but result didn't have adequate range; a new design was required.
+After hiring on two consultants who had been with de Havilland Canada, maker of popular bushplanes like the Beaver, Otter, and Twin Otter, Cessna came up with the "Model 208 Caravan" -- a single-engine turboprop machine with a high wing, fixed tricycle landing gear, a boxy fuselage that could accommodate three-abreast seating, and a large cargo door.

 All flight surfaces were straight, with the tail featuring a large leading-edge fillet.
 The wings featured twin spars, a single bracing strut on each side of the aircraft, and a dihedral of 3 degrees.
 Flight controls were conventional and mechanically actuated, except for electrically actuated flaps.
-All landing gear assemblies had single large wheels, with disk brakes on the main wheels; it is unclear if the nosewheel was steerable or ground maneuvering was by differential braking.
+All landing gear assemblies had single large wheels, with disk brakes on the main wheels; the nosewheel was steerable.
 An amphibian version was available, featuring floats with optional retractable landing gear -- additional "finlets" was placed on tailplane of the floatplane to ensure yaw stability.
 Ski landing gear was another option.